Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ### Create the module

+1. As the content should be managed in XM Cloud, I navigate back to the Tools Sections and Open Content Editor.
 1. For now I navigate to : System/Settings/Project.
 I do a right click to enter the context menu and use the insert options to create a new Folder:
 1. I name this folder after the Name of the Site Collection which is “Company Dev”.
    <Alert status="info">